Siftah/get_iplayer/install/freebsd.md

 These instructions are for FreeBSD / PC-BSD 9.1.

-#### 2013-06-23: The FreeBSD / PC-BSD port of get_iplayer has not yet been updated with a new SWF URL to fix the TV download problems caused by BBC changes in early June 2013.
-Until the port is updated, please see [[this page|swfurl]] for instructions on configuring get_iplayer to restore the TV downloads.
+**2013-06-23: The FreeBSD / PC-BSD port of get_iplayer has not yet been updated with a new SWF URL to fix the TV download problems caused by BBC changes in early June 2013.
+Until the port is updated, please see [this page](swfurl) for instructions on configuring get_iplayer to restore the TV downloads.**

 ### Command-line Interface (CLI)